 Note: If a leak is found, turn off battery switches, disconnect shore power, and disable any source of ignition.
-Do not start your engine, or any devices that could create a spark.
+Do not start your engines, the generator, or any devices that could create a spark.
 Contact your dealer or our Customer Service Department immediately!
 If hoses need to be replaced, make sure only USCG Type A1 are used.